 Which describes you best:*

-If you have been a victim of fraud or financially motivated internet crime you should contact Action Fraud, the national reporting centre for these crimes, at http://www.actionfraud.police.uk/report_fraud or on 0300 123 2040.
-Action Fraud can give you a police crime reference number and also offers help and advice on crime prevention.
+If you have been a victim of personal fraud or cybercrime that does not fall within the remit of the Serious Fraud Office or other specialist agencies, you should contact Action Fraud, the national reporting centre for these crimes.
+You can report fraud or cybercrime at any time of the day or night on their website or on 0300 123 2040.
+Action Fraud can give you a police crime reference number as well as offering help and advice on crime prevention.

 If you have information about the kind of crime which the SFO investigates, we want to hear from you.
-Please be aware, however, that the SFO can only take on a very small number of cases where:
+We can only act on your concerns if you tell us about them.

 How we handle your information

 Our information recording system is purpose built for receiving and storing sensitive information.
 Any information you send us through our website is encrypted immediately.

 Our general data handling information is available here.

 Your report will be carefully considered by a dedicated team within the Intelligence Division.

 Due to the number of reports the SFO receives, we may not provide an individual response for all reports.
 If you have not been contacted within 20 working days, please assume that your allegation(s) or complaint(s) did not meet the statutory remit of the SFO.
 In this instance, we suggest that you consider taking up your concerns with Action Fraud.

 The team will ask you questions if they require further information or details to understand your concerns and to properly assess whether the matter may fall within the types of cases that the SFO investigates or is relevant to an existing investigation.
 Where appropriate, the team will also look to obtain other relevant information available to us from other lines of inquiry.
 We are unlikely to be able to provide you with exact timings on when our review of your report will be finalised.
 We are often limited in relation to providing specific updates on your case whilst inquiries remain outstanding.
 Each matter is different and so the time it takes to assess each case will vary.